Tie stall: Norway

 88% of the cows were estimated to be kept in a tie stall in 2005.
 However, in 2004 a new law was introduced prohibiting cows to be kept in tie stalls from 2034 onwards if the stall was built before 22 April 2004.

 Animal welfare

 The restriction of movement is a general animal welfare concern.
-Hence, animal welfare organizations are general against the usage of tie stalls.
+Hence, animal welfare organizations are generally against the usage of tie stalls.
 In addition to the restriction of movement, the inability to socialize with other cows is a concern.

 Tie stall advocates argue, however, that tie stalls limit competition for feeding and drinking.
 It is also impossible to have an overcrowded barn, which occurs in free stall barns when there are more cows than resting places.